 Each participant completed surveys to collect demographic information and answered three questions related to patents.
 Participants were then read a neutral statement of the case before viewing the 17-minute patent video produced by the Federal Judicial Center.

 Immediately following the conclusion of the video, participants answered the same three questions related to patents that they answered prior to watching the video.

-Attitudes toward patents were measured using three questions on a 1 to 7 scale.
+Attitudes toward patients were measured using three questions on a 1 to 7 scale.
 Participants were asked:

-- “How often to you think the U.S. Patent & Trademark Office incorrectly grants a patent?” with 1 indicating very rarely and 7 suggesting very often; and
+“How often do you think the U.S. Patent & Trademark Office incorrectly grants a patent?” with 1 indicating very rarely and 7 suggesting very often; and

 We also analyzed the data to determine if this result was consistent across several demographic variables.
-The difference between pretest and post-test scores did not differ significantly based on race, education or political leaning.
+The difference between pretest and posttest scores did not differ significantly based on race, education, or political leaning.
 There was a slight difference based on sex.
-Women reported a slightly greater perception in the difficulty of obtaining a patent after viewing the video (post-test average = 2.43) than men (post-test average = 2.76).
+Women reported a slightly greater perception of the difficulty of obtaining a patent after viewing the video (post-test average = 2.43) than men (post-test average = 2.76).

 Interestingly, there was a significant difference in pretest and post-test scores based on age.
 In this case, younger and older participants differed in their initial attitudes.
 Younger participants’ pretest scores showed they believed it was easier to get a patent (pretest average = 3.55) than did older participants (pretest average = 3.07).
 But, after watching the video, that difference was no longer present.

 Second, we analyzed the influence of the video on the perception of the frequency that the USPTO incorrectly grants a patent.
 The difference between the pretest and the post-test was statistically significant, but the magnitude of the effect was modest.
 Table 2 reports the results.
 On average, participants reported it was less common for the USPTO to incorrectly grant a patent after watching the video.